 “We studied our older premise-based (where processing/control equipment is located at the prison or jail) system economic characteristics versus SCP and we found the following:

 ||SCP has 24% Fewer

 ||SCP is 10%

 “So our SCP is clearly more efficient and effective than older premise-based systems – and the data proves that conclusively,” said Smith.

-“Those prisons and jails that have chosen Securus over the last five (5) years have told us that they picked us for the technical capabilities that we offer, for the economics that we provide to inmates, friends and family, and corrections officers, for our customer service, and most important – for our people that they work with at Securus,” said Smith.
+“Those prisons and jails that have chosen Securus over the last five (5) years have told us that they picked us for the technical capabilities that we offer, for the economics that we provide to Incarcerated Individuals, friends and family, and corrections officers, for our customer service, and most important – for our people that they work with at Securus,” said Smith.

-“The above represents my views on what I think is important for sound inmate telecom decisions – but the cold and hard statistics back me up, i.e., we win +$5.00 of new business for every $1.00 that we lose to our major competitor – that is our record since 2012.
+“The above represents my views on what I think is important for sound Incarcerated Individual telecom decisions – but the cold and hard statistics back me up, i.e., we win +$5.00 of new business for every $1.00 that we lose to our major competitor – that is our record since 2012.
 So the ultimate decisions that corrections officials make back up my observations and the metrics presented,” said Smith.

 About Securus Technologies